derric-young/SM57-Unreal-Engine/README.md

 if your seeing this in #announcements-3 in discord. this is working

 TO DO.
-1. Option's Menu Refining
-2. Chapter 2
+1. Chapter 2
-3. make Model's for Chapter 3
+2. make Model's for Chapter 3
-4. Chapter 3
+3. Chapter 3
-5. Classic Mode
+4. Classic Mode
-6. (if possible) VR Mode
+5. (if possible) VR Mode

+What is Currently Implemented
+1. Chapter 1
+2. Chapter 2 Level 1 Collision
+3. Chapter 2 Visual's
+4. Option's Menu
+5. Gamejolt API
+6. Pause Menu
+7. Main Menu
+8. Bootup